clach04/handbase-py/README.md

 #### Pop-Up

 When not set, `No Value` - unclear how a string value of same text would work, presumbly treated as NULL/Empty.
+Looks like Pop-Up maybe relaetd to DB Pop-UP but this maybe two types? one a lookup the other string where appends/concatenates?
+Unclear how Linked Parent/Child work

 #### Check-Box